-- Before identifying a student as needing SEND support, the Head of Year, working with the SENDCO, will establish a clear analysis of the students' needs. - This analysis uses teacher's assessment and experience of the student, as well as information from the Academy's core approach to student progress, attainment, and behaviour.
-It will also draw on the individual's development in comparison to their peers, the views and experience of parents, the student's own views and, if relevant, advice from external support services. - The Academy will take seriously any concerns raised by a parent / carer.
-These will be recorded and compared to the Academy's own assessment and information on how a student is developing. - The assessment will be regularly reviewed in order to help ensure that support is matched to need and a clear picture of the interventions put in place and their impact is constantly developed.
+• Before identifying a student as needing SEND support, the Head of Year, working with the SENDCO, will establish a clear analysis of the students' needs.

+- This analysis uses teacher's assessment and experience of the student, as well as information from the Academy's core approach to student progress, attainment, and behaviour.
+It will also draw on the individual's development in comparison to their peers, the views and experience of parents/carers, the student's own views and, if relevant, advice from external support services. - The Academy will take seriously any concerns raised by a parent / carer.
+These will be recorded and compared to the Academy's own assessment and information on how a student is developing. - The assessment will be regularly reviewed in order to help ensure that support is matched to need and a clear picture of the interventions put in place and their impact is constantly developed. - For some types of SEND, the way in which a student responds to an intervention can be the most reliable method of developing a more accurate picture of need.
+In some cases, outside professionals from health or social services may already be involved with the student.
+These professionals should liaise with the Academy to help inform the assessments.
+Where these professionals are not already working with Academy staff the SENDCO, Deputy SENDCO or Head of Year should contact them if the parents / carers agree.